aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x2 When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds.
 - x2 While Deep Freeze is active, you restore [20 - 30%] of your Maximum Life and Mana per second.
 - x2 While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25%] less damage.
+- x2 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x2 You deal x [25 - 35%] more damage to Immobilized, Stunned, or Frozen enemies.
 - x3 Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - x3 Frost Nova gains an additional Charge but the Cooldown per Charge is increased by [40 - 30%].